APFSSH and APFSHT invites abstract submissions for oral and poster presentations over the themes below.

 - Virtual reality

-- Outreach in hand surgery
+- Outreach in hand surgery and therapy

 All enquiries regarding abstracts for the APFSSH/APFSHT Congress should be emailed to email@example.com